DESIGN PRINCIPLES FOR LOG BUILDINGS

 4.6 Soundproofing of log walls

-Airborne soundproofing value Rw is informed as airborne soundproofing values against road traffic noise Rw + Ctr or against rail and air traffic noise Rw + C. In town plan the regulation concerning the sound insulation properties of the buildings external envelope is given as the difference between the sound levels prevailing at the exterior envelope and the sound levels permitted inside the building.
+Airborne soundproofing value Rw is informed as airborne soundproofing values against road traffic noise Rw + Ctr or against rail and air traffic noise Rw + C. In town, the regulation concerning the sound insulation properties of the building's external envelope is given as the difference between the sound levels prevailing at the exterior envelope and the sound levels permitted inside the building.
 For example, by means of the procedure presented in the Environmental guide 108, published by the Ministry of the Environment, it is possible to derive the airborne soundproofing values for the construction components from the sound level differences of the plan provision.
-Sound insulation capacity of a log wall depends on the wall mass, its rigidity and tightness of its seal recess, for instance.
+The sound insulation capacity of a log wall depends on the wall mass, its rigidity and the tightness of its seal recess, for instance.
 Airborne soundproofing values for the thinnest log structures against traffic noise are low.
-Differences in the sound levels requested in the plan provisions are usually 28 dB in minimum and 40 dB at maximum.
+Differences in the sound levels requested in the plan provisions are usually 28 dB at the minimum and 40 dB at the maximum.
 In log building, it is possible to achieve the sound difference of approximately 28–30 dB, if normal window structures and log types GL180 and GL205 are used.
-With log wall with additional insulation, it is also possible to achieve the required soundproofing levels.
+With a log wall with additional insulation, it is also possible to achieve the required soundproofing levels.
 The sound insulation capacity of other structures is probably inadequate.

 Table 5